Roleplay Bypasses Your AI Content Filter

 return (

-`I can write ${characterName} as a character in a story, but as the author I maintain my content policies. ` +
+`I can write ${characterName} as a character in a story, but as the author I keep my content policies. ` +

-`${characterName} can appear in the narrative, but I won't write content through them that I would not write directly. ` +
+`${characterName} can appear in the narrative; I just won't write content through them that I wouldn't write directly. ` +

-`Happy to continue the story in a direction that stays within those boundaries.`
+`Happy to keep the story going within those boundaries.`

 );